CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ### Binary Encoding

 The binary encoding represents the columns of an instance table using parallel arrays called **property arrays**.
 These arrays are stored as `bufferViews` in a binary file.
-Each property array must correspond to a single property from a class definition.
+Since instance tables are a one-to-one representation of a class, each property of an instance table must correspond to a property of the same name from the class declaration.

 #### Numeric Types